jflinte/WebODM-Demo/README.md

 `delete_project.py <name of project>`

 Additional Notes:
-- Deletes **all** projects of given name, regardless of different IDs, letting one perform mass deletions.
+- Deletes **all** projects of a given name, regardless of different IDs, letting one perform mass deletions.

 `more pending`